 AFFILIATE LINKS USED.
 FIND THE FULL DISCLOSURE HERE.
 IF YOU BUY THROUGH THESE LINKS, KNOW WE’RE THANKFUL AND APPRECIATE IT!

 Girl, Wash Your Face: Stop Believing the Lies About Who You Are so You Can Become Who You Were Meant to Be by Rachel Hollis // This was the first audiobook I listened to and I didn’t know how to speed it up so it did seem slow.
 I kept hearing a ton of hype about this book and it wasn’t bad but it also wasn’t my favorite.
 Personally I felt like it was a little humble bragging.
 But y’all this is MY opinion.
 So many people love this book so I would def say check it out for yourself.
 I personally feel like she missed a giant opportunity to point us all to God’s glory.
 This book is in a Christian category from a Christian publisher so I was thinking it would be less worldly and more Godly.
 Now I’m not here judging her faith, but if you reference 1 Corinthians 1:31, we should boast for the Lord.
-Also, she’s putting a lot of pressure on herself and I just can’t do it all alone.
+I would not consider her message a Christian message.
+She’s putting a lot of pressure on herself and I just can’t do it all alone.
 I need God.
 I need my husband.
 I need others.
-Yes, I have to do work, but it’s not all my weight to hold.
+Yes, I have to do things, but it’s not all my weight to hold.

 What’s Best Next: How the Gospel Transforms the Way You Get Things Done by Matthew Aaron Perman // I started listening to this and feel like it’s a little too much for me to comprehend this way so I put a hold on it at the library and will read it in paperback soon.